agritsik/awesome-books/effective-java.md

 1. [ ] Java >=1.5 - the best way to implement Singleton using `Enum`. :thought_balloon: check lazy initialization and holder

 ### 4,5,6 Best Practice
-1. Enforce noninstantiability with a private constructor.
+1. Enforce noninstantiability with a *Private Constructor*.
 Useful for Utility Classes.
-1. Avoid creating unnecessary classes - e.g. immutable objects are reusable, prefer primitives to boxed primitives.
+1. Avoid creating unnecessary classes.
+E.g. *Flyghtweitght Pattern*, immutable objects are reusable, prefer primitives to boxed primitives etc
-1. Eliminate obsolete object reference, but this is rather an exceptional case.
+[ ].
+Eliminate obsolete object reference, but this is rather an exceptional case.
-1. Finalizers are unpredictable, finalizer thread is running at a lower priority.
+1. Avoid _Finalizers_.
+They are unpredictable.
+Finalizer thread is running at a lower priority.
 If needed, consider custom explicit termination method and try-finally construct.

+# Object Methods
+1. `equals()` recipe.
+Use `==` and `instanceof` operators, cast the argument to the correct type, check significant fields only.
+:warning: *use `Float.compare()` and `Double.compare` because of Nan and 0.0*
+1. `hashCode()`.
+You must override hashCode in every class that overrides equals.
+Or you can't use hash-based collections.
+1. equal objects must have equal hash codes.
+1. [ ] HashMap has an optimization that cashes the hashCode / p46
+1. `toString()`.
+Provide programmatic access to all fields returned by toString.
+1. `clone()` requires `implements Cloneable` and creates an object without calling a constructor.
+Copy all mutable objects.
+1. *Copy Constructor* and *Copy Factory* better than `clone()` method.
+1. `equals()` & `compareTo()` issue.
+There is no way to extend an instantiable class (abstract doesn't have this problem) and add a value component while preserving the contract.
+There is a workaround - *Composition* + *view method*

 # 4. Classes and Interfaces